-DAY 1: ASCENT TO THE ECRINS REFUGE - MOUNTAINEERING TECHNIQUES AND SKILLS
+DAY 1 : ASCENT TO THE GLACIER BLANC REFUGE - MOUNTAINEERING TECHNIQUES ON GLACIER

-The guide welcomes you to the ROC ÉCRINS premises and offers you coffee or tea to start the day.
-He checks your equipment.
-Transfer by car to the Pré de Mme Carle, 1870m (about 45 minutes), then departure for the Glacier Blanc hut, 2542m, a 3 hours' walk on a good path.
-After a break for refreshments on the refuge terrace, we'll set foot on the Glacier Blanc plateau for an "ice school" (basic glacier climbing techniques: roping up, ice axe handling, use of crampons depending on the terrain, etc.).
-We will then follow the glacier on its left bank to reach the Ecrins hut at 3170 m, where we will spend the night.
-The lights of the setting sun on the seracs will be the spectacle of the evening.
+The guide welcomes you to our premises with a cup of coffee or a tea.
+He/she checks your equipment and fit you out if you've hired any.
+Transfer by car to the Pré de Mme Carle, 1870m (about 45 minutes).
+Departure for the Glacier Blanc hut, 2542m, a 3 hours' walk on a good path.
+After a break for refreshments on the refuge's terrace, we'll set foot on the Glacier Blanc plateau for the "ice school", revision of basic glacier climbing techniques: roping up, belaying, ice axe handling, use of crampons depending on the terrain, etc. All around you, the extraordinary panorama of the Ecrins massif: the Pelvoux, the north faces of the Ailefroides and the Pic sans nom.